Interest Rate Risk in the Banking Book

 Interest rate risk in the banking book (IRRBB) is part of the Basel capital framework under Pillar 2 and principles for the management and supervision of interest rate risk were set out in 2004 by the BCBS.
 Following consultation during 2015, BCBS published revised principles (D368) in April 2016, to reflect changes in market and supervisory practices.

 This course provides a comprehensive overview of the current regulations in place including BCBS documents, supervisory statements, and legislative revisions primarily for Europe.
 These requirements will be compared with industry practice and also other regulatory initiatives, e.g. FRTB.

 The course has three main objectives:

-Look at the interaction of banking book interest rate risk with other areas of regulation, for example covering topics such as risk transfer, fund transfer pricing, liquidity risk capture in FRTB and interactions between the banking book and the trading book.
+Review and discuss risk management techniques covering, for example, topics such as: hedging, funds transfer pricing, FRTB and interactions between the banking book and the trading book.

 Those with less quantitative backgrounds should not be discouraged by the mathematical content.
 Spread sheet examples will be provided with all data and formulae that will allow all participants to engage in what-if scenarios to gain a feel for how different assumptions can affect the results in regulatory reports and the likely challenges.
 Participants will be invited to work in groups to prepare a report based on their own assumptions and a role-playing session will be used to give participants experience of a meeting with regulators to review their submissions.